A new metric for statistical properties of long time behaviors: Weak mean equicontinuity

-Since an $F$-continuous t.d.s is $\overline{F}$-continuous, the following is a direct corollary of Proposition \ref{Theorem5} \begin{prop} Let $(X,T)$ be an $F$-continuous t.d.s..
+which implies $y \in N(F,x)$.
+Hence $N(F,x)$ is closed.
+By Proposition \ref{P3.3}, we know $N(F,x)$ is an invariant set.
+Then by Theorem \ref{1.3}, we derive that $ \big(N(F,x),T \big)$ is uniquely ergodic, which implies that all the points in $N(F,x)$ are generic.
+In particular, $x$ is a generic point. \end{proof} Since an $F$-continuous t.d.s is $\overline{F}$-continuous, the following is a direct corollary of Proposition \ref{p6.1} \begin{prop} Let $(X,T)$ be an $F$-continuous t.d.s.
 Then all the points in $X$ are generic points. \end{prop}

-By Theorem \ref{1.2} and Proposition~\ref{Theorem5}, we can deduce the following theorem. \begin{theorem} Let $(X,T)$ be a t.d.s..
-Then $(X,T)$ is $\overline{F}$-continuous if and only if $(X,T)$ is $F$-continuous. \end{theorem} \begin{proof} We need only to prove $\overline{F}$-continuity can imply $F$-continuity.
-Suppose $(X,T)$ is $\overline{F}$-continuous.
-By Proposition~\ref{Theorem5}, we can derive that all the points in $X$ are generic points.
+By Theorem \ref{1.2} and Proposition~\ref{p6.1}, we can deduce the following theorem. \begin{theorem} Let $(X,T)$ be a t.d.s.
+Then $(X,T)$ is $\overline{F}$-continuous if and only if $(X,T)$ is $F$-continuous. \end{theorem} \begin{proof} We need only to prove that $\overline{F}$-continuity implies $F$-continuity.
+Suppose that $(X,T)$ is $\overline{F}$-continuous.
+By Proposition~\ref{p6.1}, we derive that all the points in $X$ are generic points.
 Then by Theorem \ref{1.2}, we have $F(x,y)$ exists for any $x,y \in X$.
-Thus, $(X,T)$ is $F$-continuous. \end{proof}
+Thus $(X,T)$ is $F$-continuous. \end{proof}